mbakr99/inverted-pendulum-control/README.md

   - Contains a client to the `/inverted_pendulum/set_pid_gains`.
 The client parses the data stored in `CandidateSolution` into a `UpdatePIDParams` and sends it to the service server where the controller gains are updated.
   - Runs a simulation in Gazebo for a specific amount of time (this can be set when launching the node using roslaunch by passing setting the argument `sim_time`).
   - Returns the tracking error at the end of the simulation, serving as an objective function that assesses the quality of the controller.
+- **Launch file**:

 #### 4. `optimizer` Node
 - **Purpose**: Implements the "learning from experience" process through Genetic Algorithm (GA) optimization.
 - **Functionality**:
   - Contains a client to `/inverted_pendulum/compute_objective` for evaluating the population individuals.
-  - Updates the population for a specific number of generation (the optimization parameters can only be changed by modifying the script )
+  - Updates the population for a specific number of generations (the optimization parameters can only be changed by modifying the script `inverted_pendulum_pkg/scripts/optimizer.py`.
+This is going to be modified in the future. )
+- **Launch file**:

 ### ROS (Controller + Optimization):
 Four nodes run on ROS.
 A controller node